robphoenix/site/content/blog/2015/kvm-ovs-ubuntu.md

 ---
-title:  "Installing KVM & OVS on Ubuntu"
+title: 'Installing KVM & OVS on Ubuntu'
 date: 2015-04-24
-tags:   [ "virtualization", "openvswitch" ]
+tags: ['virtualization', 'openvswitch']
 ---

 KVM & OpenvSwitch are technologies I've wanted to learn for a while now.
 I think it'll really help my understanding and knowledge of Linux and the underlying mechanics of virtualisation and how it interacts with the physical network.